Zettlr

 A novelist is outlining a new book, with each chapter and character profile stored as separate Markdown files.
 Zettlr's workspace feature keeps all these narrative components organized within a single project.
 The ability to link related notes, like character backgrounds to specific plot points, helps maintain continuity.
 When ready for a draft, they can export all project files into a single DOCX, preserving their focus on the creative flow throughout the writing process.

 An investigative journalist gathers information from various sources, making extensive notes and cross-referencing facts.
 Zettlr allows them to maintain a personal knowledge base, with quick search functions to retrieve specific details from a vast collection of Markdown files.
-Snippets automate the insertion of boilerplate text, and robust export options enable them to easily deliver content in multiple formats for different publications or platforms.
+Snippets automate the insertion of boilerplate text, and solid export options enable them to easily deliver content in multiple formats for different publications or platforms.

 Installing Zettlr on your macOS device is a straightforward process, providing you with a powerful Markdown editor in just a few steps.
 You can choose between a direct download or using a package manager like Homebrew.